Read This Before Your First Forest Bathing Session.

 Mistake #1: Treating It Like a Hike

-This is the biggest misconception, especially for people between 30 and 65 who are used to squeezing productivity into every corner of life.
+This is the biggest misconception, especially for people who are used to squeezing productivity into every corner of life.

 In forest bathing, slow is the point.
 Slow is where your senses finally catch up with your body.
 Slow is what lets your brain drop out of its high-alert “to-do list mode.”